drcircuit/drcircuit.github.io/posts/code-writing-a-blog-with-no-libraries-03-the-menu.md

 }
 ```
 That is easy enough using the Fetch API, we call for the file, then we map the menu with the return data, and finally call back to continue the execution flow.
 The createMenuElements first takes the output of mapMenu().
-This sorts the menu into the nested structure for the sub-menus, and maps all adresses for the static pages into a global hashmap called "addressMap"
+This sorts the menu into the nested structure for the sub-menus and maps all addresses for the static pages into a global hashmap called "addressMap"

 ```javascript
 let addressMap = {};